Similes for Confident with Explanation and Examples

 1. She walked on stage as confident as a lion, and she began her speech without hesitation.

-2. He answered the questions as confident as a lion, even though the exam was difficult.
+2. He answered the questions as confidently as a lion, even though the exam was difficult.

 3. The captain stood as confident as a lion, and the team trusted his guidance.

-4. She spoke as confident as a lion, so everyone listened carefully.
+4. She spoke as confidently as a lion, so everyone listened carefully.

 5. He entered the competition as confident as a lion, and he performed brilliantly.